Below are some of the frequently asked questions that we are asked. Please click on a question to reveal the answer.

 The Foundation is only able to support UK registered charities unless the organisation has 'exempt' status - this is restricted to churches, hospitals, educational establishments and housing corporations.
 If your organisation is not one of these then unfortunately you are not eligible to apply to us.
 See our Links page for suggestions as to where else you may look for funds.

 Whilst you are welcome to specify an amount, it is not necessary.
 Our experienced Trustees will make a judgement on how much to award – please ensure that you have included a project/organisational budget and what funding is already secured so our Trustees can see what your shortfall is.
-Please note that typically our Trustees are not able to consider more than 10% of an organisation’s total budget – this is to ensure that your organisation has a broad base of funding and is not overly reliant on any one source.
+Please note that typically our Trustees are not able to consider more than 10% of an organisation’s total budget for a capital project or core costs and no more than 50% for other projects – this is to ensure that your organisation has a broad base of funding and is not overly reliant on any one source.

 We will consider requests for specific activities or programmes, for Capital projects (i.e. buildings and equipment) and also towards an organisation’s core costs.
 See our About Us section for a few examples of different grants in the categories we support.